Tony Saunders (bassist): Career

-Artists collaborating with him on projects have included Nils, Jeff Lorber, Paul Brown, Gail Johnson, Jeff Ryan, Marion Meadows, Mavis Staples, John Lee Hooker, and Austin "Auggie" Brown, the nephew of Michael Jackson (Auggie's project was later sold to Midas Records).
-Saunders was hired as a staff producer for San Francisco Records, having previously worked for the label's president, Ron Umile, when he was at Associated Booking in New York.
-Umile hired Saunders to work with Martha Reeves, Randy Crawford, and others.
+Artists collaborating with him on projects have included Nils, Jeff Lorber, Paul Brown, Gail Johnson, Jeff Ryan, Marion Meadows, Mavis Staples, John Lee Hooker, and Austin "Auggie" Brown, the nephew of Michael Jackson.
+(Auggie's project was later sold to Midas Records).
+Saunders was hired as a staff producer for San Francisco Records.
+He had previously worked for the label's president, Ron Umile, when he was at Associated Booking in New York.
+Umile hired Saunders to work with Martha Reeves and Randy Crawford, among others.
 Saunders's first solo album, Bigger than Outside, was released in October 2011.

-His second album, Appaloosa, was released on January 22, 2014, featuring Grammy Award-winners Howard Hewett, Bill Champlin, and Tony Lindsay on vocals.
+Saunders's second album, Appaloosa, was released on January 22, 2014, featuring Grammy Award winners Howard Hewett, Bill Champlin, and Tony Lindsay on vocals.
 Tom Politzer (from Tower of Power) and Rock Hendricks (from Paul Hardcastle's Jazzmasters series) performed saxophone on the CD.
-Longtime friends of Saunders, Fred Ross and Sakai, who were background singers with the rock band Train, sang on the duet "The Question Is".
+Fred Ross and Sakai, who were longtime friends of Saunders and background singers with the rock band Train, sang on the duet "The Question Is."

-Saunders' third album for San Francisco Records, Uptown Jazz, featured Gabriel Mark Hasselbach, Rock Hendricks, Sakai, Paul Hardcastle Jr., and Gerald Albright.
+Saunders's third album for San Francisco Records, Uptown Jazz, featured Gabriel Mark Hasselbach, Rock Hendricks, Sakai, Paul Hardcastle Jr., and Gerald Albright.
 Saunders's single "Rock Steady" was a cover of The Whispers' 1980s hit and was produced in Atlanta by Magic Mendez.
-Harmony Blackwell, The Whispers' programmer/background vocalist, and Mendez sang the vocals, with Mendez laying all the music tracks.
+Harmony Blackwell, The Whispers' programmer/background vocalist, and Mendez sang the vocals.
+Mendez is also credited with layering the audio tracks.

-His fourth album, Sexy Somethin, was released on February 21, 2020 on San Francisco Records, featuring Jeff Lorber, Marion Meadows, Paul Brown, Nils, Gail Johnson, Jeff Ryan, Ray Chew, and Paul Jackson Jr.
+His fourth album, Sexy Somethin, was released on February 21, 2020, on San Francisco Records, featuring Jeff Lorber, Marion Meadows, Paul Brown, Nils, Gail Johnson, Jeff Ryan, Ray Chew, and Paul Jackson Jr.

 In 2021, Saunders signed to the label Baja/TSR Records and produced a new CD called All About Love.

+His most recent release, The Romance Continues, was released in 2024 with 15 songs.

 Awards and honors

-Saunders won a Telly Award in 2022 for the video "Black Lives Matter," which he co-authored with Nona Brown.
-Saunders has also received two Emmy Awards.
-He won the New York Film Festival's Grand and Silver Awards for educational compositions.
+Saunders, who co-authored the video "Black Lives Matter" with Nona Brown, won a Telly Award in 2022.
+He has also received two Emmy Awards, and won the New York Film Festival's Grand and Silver Awards for educational compositions.